-This guide helps you avoid font-related KDP rejects: choose one supported typeface, export once, verify embedding in the PDF, and rerun checks after any type change.
+This guide helps you avoid font-related KDP rejects: choose one supported typeface, export a fresh PDF, check that the font is embedded, and rerun Previewer after any type change.

-For reliable KDP uploads, keep one primary body typeface and avoid mixing fonts manually across chapters.
+For reliable KDP uploads, pick one main body font and avoid mixing several different body fonts across the book.

-Pick your final typeface early in proofreading.
-Late typeface swaps can move line wraps and chapter pagination right before launch.
+Choose your final typeface early in proofreading.
+Late font swaps can change line wraps and move page breaks right before launch.

-Verify embedding on the exported PDF before upload
+Check font embedding in the exported PDF before upload

-Then run KDP Previewer and scan chapter starts, italics, and ornamental lines for unexpected substitutions.
+Then run KDP Previewer and check chapter starts, italics, and decorative lines for any unexpected font changes.

-If KDP reports a font issue, first confirm you uploaded the newest export and not an older local file.
+If KDP reports a font issue, first make sure you uploaded the newest PDF and not an older file from your computer.

-Fix font issues in source manuscript settings (Word, Google Docs, or Senswriter), then re-export and recheck.
-Avoid patching font data in a PDF editor.
+Fix font issues in the source manuscript settings (Word, Google Docs, or Senswriter), then export again and rerun Previewer.
+Do not treat a PDF editor as the normal place to fix fonts.

-Copy the warning text exactly from Previewer and log it with the affected page number.
-Similar wording can point to different root causes.
+Copy the warning text exactly from Previewer and note the affected page number.
+Similar warnings can point to different causes.

-Use the warning text plus page number to verify you fixed the right issue after each re-export.
+Use that warning text plus the page number to make sure you are fixing the right problem after each re-export.

 Numbers and Reference Tables